openenergymonitor/guide/source/setup/connect.markdown

 You should now see the emoncms user login page.
 Register a new account and then continue to the next step [Log Locally](/setup/local) to configure your system.

-**UPDATE HIGHLY RECOMMENDED:** Now your emonPi/emonBase is connected to a network this would be a good time to pull in any new updates: `Setup > Admin > Update`

 ---

 ### {% linkable_title  Option 3: Connect to Ethernet and then configure Wifi %}